 Situation 2.
 The key fell off the keyboard and you lost the cap or the retainer.
-In this case you can purchase a single key here, just search for it.
+In this case you can purchase a single key on the internet, just search for it.
 (Search examples: “Dell keyboard key”, “Toshiba keyboard key”, “HP keyboard key”, etc… )

 After you found a new key, put it back in place the same way as I described in the situation 1.